 Intel is working on anti-cheat technology

-It looks like Intel is working on an anti-cheat technology, although this is only a research project at the moment and hardly ready for prime time.
+Written by IT News on 1:58 AMIt looks like Intel is working on an anti-cheat technology, although this is only a research project at the moment and hardly ready for prime time.

 The concept is simple: A chipset records all input from the keyboard and mouse at the hardware level — the game also does the same.
 If the two doesn’t match, then something else is pumping input into the game, and you are probably ‘cheating.’